ZinkDigital/fly-java/readme.md

 **Fly** is an Object Space server that is specifically written to provide lightweight object based messaging between computers running on a network.

+## Getting Started

+The Fly distribution contains binaries for the Fly Server and the jar built for including in any clients that use the space.
+If you need these then you need to download the release from github by pressing the release tab on the fly-java project page on git hub.

+Download the latest release of the package in order to get the binaries and prebuilt library, and unzip the download.

+### Check Java Install and Version

 Before you start you need to make sure that have a version of Java installed and running on your machine.
 Type -